Keith David

 He has starred in such films as The Thing (1982), Platoon (1986), They Live (1988), Dead Presidents (1995), Armageddon (1998), There's Something About Mary (1998), Requiem for a Dream (2000), Pitch Black (2000), Barbershop (2002), Crash (2004), The Chronicles of Riddick (2004), Cloud Atlas (2012), The Nice Guys (2016), Nope (2022), and American Fiction (2023).
 He starred as Elroy Patashnik in the sixth season of the NBC series Community (2015) and as Bishop James Greenleaf in the Oprah Winfrey Network drama Greenleaf (2016–2020).

-In July 2025, David was selected to receive a star on the Hollywood Walk of Fame in 2026.
+On June 4, 2026, David received a star on the Hollywood Walk of Fame.

 Biography from the Wikipedia article Keith David.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.